zammad/zammad-user-documentation/extras/profile-and-settings.rst

    .. note:: 😕 Can't see this setting?

       This setting option is only available to agents by default.
-      Admins can also deactivate this permission entirely, ask your admin if to enable this option if you need it.
+      Admins can also deactivate this permission entirely.
+Ask your admin to enable this option if you need it.

    .. figure:: /images/extras/profile-and-settings/custom-overview-order-users.gif